Little Jamaica Overview

 The agency has begun prepping the area for the reconstruction work it will be doing on the bridge in the fiscal year 2020.
 This work is a continuation of reconstructive work done on other bridges in the Virgin River Gorge in recent years.

-Little Jamaica Location
+Is Little Jamaica Manmade

 You don’t need a high clearance vehicle or four-wheel drive, but we did see a car having issues on a day that we went when it was sprinkling and the road was a bit muddy.